AqwamCreates/DataPredict/docs/API/Models/DoubleQLearningNeuralNetworkV2.md

 # [API Reference](../../API.md) - [Models](../Models.md) - DoubleQLearningNeuralNetworkV2 (DDQN / Double Deep Q-Learning)

-DoubleQLearningNeuralNetwork is a neural network with reinforcement learning capabilities.
+DoubleQLearningNeuralNetworkV2 is a neural network with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

+It uses Hasselt et al. (2015) version, where it uses target and primary neural networks for training.

 ## Stored Model Parameters